 Question: Referred to 'Horizon Scanning' on page 58 of the report.
-Did the report refer to litter bins within the city?
+Was the report in reference to litter bins within the city?
 Had consideration been given to the installation of bins with two compartments?

 Response: Bins referred to within the report related to Boultham Park.
-Day to day litter separation was a good idea and further roll out across the city was hoped for in the future.
-Contamination rates were high as there were a number of residents that did not discriminate what articles were placed in different bins.
-Subsequent separation of contaminated waste was very expensive.
+Day to day litter separation was a good idea and further roll out across the city was hoped for the future.
+Contamination rates were high as there were a number of residents that did not discriminate what articulates were placed in different bins.
+Separation of contaminated waste was very expensive.
 It was hoped that with education, all residents would become conscious of environmental matters.

 Question: Referred to 'Recreation Grounds' on page 65 of the report.
 The University of Lincoln Men's Football used Skellingthorpe Road as their home venue.
 Was anyone deprived by the University's use of the recreation ground?
 Response: The University played on a Wednesday and as such, did not affect weekend leagues which accounted for the majority use.
-The University had only one green pitch that it owned within the city however work remained ongoing to enable it to develop facilities of its own.
+The University had only one green pitch that they owned within the city however work remained ongoing to enable them facilities of their own.